MostAwesomeDude/construct/docs/misc.rst

 Timestamp
 ----------

 Datetimes can be represented using Timestamp class.
 It supports modern formats and even MSDOS one.
-Note however that this class is not guaranteed to provide "exact" accurate values, due to several reasons explained in docstring.
+Note however that this class is not guaranteed to provide "exact" accurate values, due to several reasons explained in the docstring.

->>> d = Timestamp(Int64ub, "unix", "unix")
+>>> d = Timestamp(Int64ub, 1., 1970)
 >>> d.parse(b'\x00\x00\x00\x00ZIz\x00')
 <Arrow [2018-01-01T00:00:00+00:00]>
 >>> d = Timestamp(Int32ub, "msdos", "msdos")